peterlidee/dive-in-next-13-tests/blog/1.client-and-server/client-and-server.md

 In these cases you use client components.

 Client components can be a bit confusing because in `Next` they are rarely client-side rendered. `Next` optimizes all components (client and server) by prerendering them server-side.

-Due to the internal working of `Next`, client components aren't fully server-side rendered.
+- Client components aren't fully server-side rendered.
 They also render partly client-side.
-Server components never render client-side, only server-side.
+- Server components never render client-side, only server-side.

 This was a theoretic explanation of client and server components.
 I would love to make this more concrete with examples but we need to look into static and dynamic rendering first as these impact client and server components.